Hiroki-Ando1998/202410_WBE_censored_data/README.md

 C1 and C2 are parameters of the logistic model

-S1 is a parameter for a state formula
+S1 is a parameter for the state formula of the state-space model

-S2 is a parameter representing a measurment error
+S2 is a parameter representing the measurment error